General Academic Policies and Procedures

 6. Registration for Classes

 Students will be permitted to attend class only when the instructor has received evidence of proper registration.
-Registration dates and deadlines are listed in the academic calendar found in this catalog and online at http://www.lamar.edu/academic-calendar.
-Dates for Academic Partnership courses are found on the Academic Partnership Calendar.
+Registration dates and deadlines are listed in the academic calendar found in this catalog and online at https://www.lamar.edu/academic-calendar.
 Students may add courses, make section changes or drop courses only within the periods specified in the calendar.
 The Records Office prepares and publishes a schedule of classes in advance of each semester.
-That schedule may be found at http://students.lamar.edu/course-schedules/index.html.
+That schedule may be found at https://www.lamar.edu/students/registrar/registration/course-schedules.html.

 Online programs following compressed five- or eight-week sessions follow a somewhat different calendar for admission, enrollment, drop dates, and other activities.
 Students interested in or enrolled in these programs should consult their advisors and see the calendars provided online.